fleetdm/fleet/handbook/engineering/README.md

 2. The Engineering Manager notifies the QA lead for the product group and the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).
 3. The Engineering Manager, QA lead, and [release ritual DRI](#rituals) must all approve the feature work PR before it is unfrozen and merged.

+### Release readiness

+After each product group finishes their QA process during the freeze period, the EM @ mentioned the release ritual DRI in the #help-qa Slack channel.
+When all EMs have certified that they are ready for release, the release ritual DRI begins the [release process](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Releasing-Fleet.md).

 ### Release day

 Documentation on completing the release process can be found [here](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Releasing-Fleet.md).